5 Reasons Your Business Should Use Purchasing Cards

 Not only is the traditional method of filing expense reports and submitting print receipts a hassle for employees, it’s also more expensive for the employer.
 The manual component of handling transactions in traditional processes requires more of an employee’s time to sort through piles of expense reports and receipts.
 Implementing p-cards means less time and work organizing expenses, and therefore, an opportunity for your business to save on internal costs.

-Whether you manage the finances of large a corporation or a mid-market company, implementing p-cards can help streamline and improve the accuracy and security of your employees’ transactions.
+Whether you manage the finances of a large corporation or a mid-market company, implementing p-cards can help streamline and improve the accuracy and security of your employees’ transactions.
 Contact the Bankers Trust Treasury Management team to learn how to get started.